 The application process involves three major steps, which are the same if you are applying for an H-1B visa without a degree or with a degree.
 The steps are as follows:

-The Labor Condition Application (LCA) is a prerequisite requirement for H-1B approval.
-It is overseen by the Department of Labor to ensure that the employment process between an H-1B worker and his or her employer is conducted according to the U.S. labor regulations.
+The Labor Condition Application (LCA) is a prerequisite for H-1B approval and is filed by the employer.
+The application is processed by the Department of Labor to ensure that the employment process between an H-1B worker and his or her employer is conducted according to the U.S. labor regulations.

 The LCA contains information about the job title, duration, location, and wages.
 It also ensures that the employer’s current workforce will not be negatively affected if you were to be hired.
 It must be approved before your employer can submit the H-1B petition to the USCIS.